 RAINPROOF NEW YORK CITY SYMPOSIUM

-On March 20, 2023 Rebuild by Design, One Architecture & Urbanism, and the NYC Department of Environmental Protection, and NYC Mayor’s Office of Climate & Environmental Justice are holding a hands-on symposium with stakeholders, city agencies, and international experts to workshop solutions to drive policy and practices towards a Rainproof NYC.
+On March 20, 2023 Rebuild by Design, One Architecture & Urbanism, and the NYC Department of Environmental Protection, and NYC Mayor’s Office of Climate & Environmental Justice held a hands-on symposium with dozens of stakeholders, 16 government agencies, and international experts to workshop solutions to drive policy and practices towards a Rainproof NYC.

-The symposium will explore solutions to ensure New Yorkers can thrive in the face of increasing heavy rainfall, and will focus on three topics:
+The symposium explored solutions to ensure New Yorkers can thrive in the face of increasing heavy rainfall, and will focus on three topics:

 CHALLENGE 1: To address the gaps with current infrastructure and capacity issues to manage 100 percent of the projected increase from heavy rain events so New Yorkers can continue with their daily lives.